Sethysan/Vending-project/README.md

 Clone the repository:

 bash
-Copy code
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name

 Install dependencies:

 bash
 npm install

 Run the app:

 bash
 npm run dev

 Build for production:

 bash
 npm run build

-Vuex Store
+VueX Store
-The state of the application is managed using Vuex, with the following key components:
+The state of the application is managed using VueX, with the following key components:

 State:
 funds: The amount of money the user has.